 This course is taught by academics across the University's UK, China and Malaysia campuses, who are experts on Asian politics, history and international relations.

 The Global Asia module will introduce you to Pan-Asian themes such as nationalism, globalisation, environmental challenges, resource politics and gender relations.
-It challenges the prevailing conception of 'Asia Rising' as a new phenomenon and will also allow you to specialise in a specific country or regional studies.
+It challenges the prevailing conception of 'Asia Rising' as a new phenomenon and will also allow you to specialise on specific country or regional studies.

 You will immerse yourself in the culture of these countries and take language options if required.
 Accommodation will be organised by the University, although it is not covered by the course fees.

-- Engage with policy practitioners in our UK, China and Malaysia campuses through the Institute of Asia and Pacific Studies
+- Engage with policy practitioners on our UK, China and Malaysia campuses through the Asia Research Institute

 - Committed to excellence in teaching, having won 13 Higher Education Academy awards

-- Expert academics who contribute to public debate through national and international media, including such publications as The Independent, The LA Times and Le Monde
+- Expert academics who contribute to public debate through national and international media, including appearing on BBC TV, BBC Radio 4, the BBC World Service and in such publications as The Guardian, The New York Times and Le Monde